yalesites-org/yalesites-project/docs/CONTRIBUTING.md

 - cd back to the root with `cd ../../` and run `npm install`

 Available npm commands for testing.
 All commands below can be run with `npm run [command]`.
 For example, `npm run lint:js`.
+Adding 'fix' onto each command will automatically fix the found issues where possible.
+For example, `npm run lint fix`.

 - prettier - runs prettier code beautifier tool on docs, .github, custom modules, and custom themes directories.
 - lint:js - uses eslint to validate the JS in custom modules and themes.
 - lint:style - uses eslint to validate the CSS in custom modules and themes.
+- lint:php - runs PHPCS with Drupal standards.
-- lint - runs both lint:js and lint:styles.
+- lint - runs lint:styles, lint:js, and lint:php.
-- test - runs prettier, lint:js and lint:styles.
+- test - runs lint:styles, lint:js, lint:php and prettier.